willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 { "email": "new.email@example.org" }
 ```

-And, this is not correct too:
+And, this is not correct either:

 ```http
 PATCH /users/123?email=new.email@example.org